Same-sex marriages (SSM) in Canada

 and lesbian couples won the other two.
 The couples later won unanimous decisions

-in all three appeals to the provincial Courts of Appeal.
+in all three appeals to their provincial Court of Appeal.
 The British

 Columbia Court of Appeal ordered the federal government to rewrite its